-This recipe is not about using a pre-made liquid soap and adding some ingredients.
-This recipe is not about using a soap bar to make liquid soap (although you can find how to do it in this link).
-This recipe is to make genuine liquid soap from scratch, with olive oil, cocout oil and shea butter.
-You will have a beautiful light yellow liquid soap.
-Scented with lemongrass and lemon, ylang-ylang, or your favorite essential oils.
+This recipe is to make genuine shea butter liquid soap from scratch, with olive oil, coconut oil and, of course, shea butter.
+You will get a beautiful light yellow liquid soap, scented with lemongrass and lemon, ylang-ylang, or your favorite essential oils.

 Making Liquid Soap

 Liquid soap from scratch is made with potassium hydroxide.
 It’s somehow similar to hot process, in which you have to use heat during the process.
 Therefore, a crock pot or an electrical stove are mandatory.
-Oils and lye water made with potassium hydroxide are mixed and stick blended under heat, until you get a soap paste.
+Oils and potassium hydroxide lye water are mixed and stick blended under heat, until you get a soap paste.

-This soap paste can be used directly or diluted to make liquid soap.
+You can use this soap paste directly or diluted to make liquid soap.
 When making the liquid soap with water, again, you need to heat the mixture.
 Heat plays a very important part in making liquid soap, so you might want to consider it when calculating its cost.

 The final result, however, is a pretty golden liquid soap that is as soft and mild as any handmade soap.
 Superfat can’t be more than 3% (or the soap might separate).
 Vegetable glycerin is usually added for additional hydration to compensate the low superfat content.